chris1111/rsync-3.1.3-macOS-Package/README.md

 - He will also install the required man update for rsync

 ### ** SIP ** You need  the SIP disable (System Integrity Protection) also the Gatekeeper disable
-- After install you can Enable the SIP Gatekeeper again
+- After install you can Enable the SIP and the Gatekeeper again

 ![Modular Image Creation](https://i25.servimg.com/u/f25/18/50/18/69/screen58.png)